 Marketing needs to make it rain with opportunity.
 This means knowing exactly whom you are trying to reach and what actions you want them to take (do business with you).
 If, as an MSP, you are targeting specific vertical markets, such as retail, healthcare, or finance, your promotions and communications should reflect that.
-The same goes for whether you are targeting enterprises or small and midsize enterprises (SME).
-Create a profile of the ideal customer, and then build your marketing efforts around capturing that customer.
+The same goes for whether you are targeting enterprises or small and midsize enterprises (SMEs).
+First, create a profile of the ideal customer, then build your marketing efforts around capturing that customer.

 5 Be consistent

 Marketing requires time and patience.
 It’s easy to get discouraged if you don’t get immediate results.
-Still, it’s important to resist the temptation to change course or give up on campaigns too early.
-It also helps to learn what doesn’t work, so you don’t repeat mistakes in the future.
+Still, resisting the temptation to change course or give up on campaigns too early is essential.
+It also helps to learn what doesn’t work so you don’t repeat mistakes in the future.

-Remember, marketing only accomplishes so much on its own.
-Back up your efforts with sales initiatives, including cold calls and telemarketing.
-The more successful your marketing efforts are at boosting brand recognition the likelier prospects will already know about you when they get a call.
-And this translates to better sales leads and higher potential to grow the business—so you can use that budget to build your brand.
+Remember, marketing only accomplishes so much on its own, so back up your efforts with sales initiatives, including cold calls and telemarketing.
+The more successful your marketing efforts are at boosting brand recognition, the likelier prospects will already know about you when they get a call.
+This translates to better sales leads and higher potential to grow the business – so you can use that budget to build your brand.

 This document is provided for informational purposes only.
-Information and views expressed in this document may change and/or may not be applicable to you.
+Information and views expressed in this document may change and not apply to you.
 N-able makes no warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information contained herein.